HakaiInstitute/RatingCurve/README.md

 **Rating_curve.Rmd** plots the rating curve using LOESS regression, extrapolates the curve to maximum and minimum stage recorded and calculates Confidence Intervals (method by Coxon et al., 2015).

-See **RatingCurve_manual.pptx** for an explanantion and tutorial on the RatingCurve scripts.
+Download **RatingCurve_manual.pptx** for an explanantion and tutorial on the RatingCurve scripts.